BOYS: Prairie View 52, Riverdale 49

 Tubbs was the Spartans' offensive pacesetter with 17 points and Jones amassed 15 points, a dozen rebounds and four blocked shots.
 Prairie View also received nine points from Jacobs, four apiece from Kory McLarrin and Matt Reed and three from Tyler Netherland.

-Page 2 of 2 - Scoring for Riverdale were Tanner Lee with 19, Hogan Nealy with 13, Ty Hester and Jacob Hay with six and Joe Hayes with five.
+Scoring for Riverdale were Tanner Lee with 19, Hogan Nealy with 13, Ty Hester and Jacob Hay with six and Joe Hayes with five.